-The purpose of this page is so that first time campers can become educated on the potential dangers of staying in a wilderness setting.
-It is not meant to scare you away from the woods but rather to inform you of the habits of the various animals that inhabit the backcountry of the Adirondacks.
+The purpose of this page is so that first time campers can become educated on the potential for animal conflicts while staying in a wilderness setting.
+It is not meant to scare you away from the woods but rather to inform you of the habits of the various animals that inhabit the Adirondacks.

 Respect the Wilderness

 - It’s a fact of life that there are animals in the Adirondack Mountains.

 - By people taking simple precautions we can all share the wilderness.

 - It is up to all of us to take precautions to avoid problems with them, NOT the other way around.

 - We are visiting their home.
 Please be a good guest.

 Bears are attracted to interesting smells, which, in their mind, means a potential for food.
 Every campsite in the park has a animal-resistant box in which you must keep all foodstuffs and aroma inducing materials.
 Items such as food, toothpaste, deodorant, moisturizers and anything else that has an aroma are targets for animals.
 In addition to the food boxes there is also an animal proof box for garbage; please make sure you use both types of boxes at all times.

 Raccoons are attracted to the same things as Bears.
 So the best way to avoid problems with them is to keep a clean campsite and use the animal resistant boxes.
 Raccoons are known to travel in groups on nightly foraging trips and are not quite as they travel.